-The County also worked to increase education and outreach by establishing the Home For All policy working group and website, http://homeforallsmc.com/.
+The County also worked to increase education and outreach by establishing the Home for All policy working group and website, http://homeforallsmc.com/.
+Sixteen of the 21 jurisdictions found in the County have adopted the Home for All resolution.

-The Home For All working group and website:
+The Home for All working group and website:

-- Provides a clear statement of the County's commitment to addressing housing needs; - Is an information resource for local government staff about how to expand local toolkits to address housing needs;
+Provides a clear statement of the County's commitment to addressing housing needs;

-■ Helps evaluate planning decisions in the context of their effect on reducing housing and economic gaps among protected classes.
+- Is an information resource for local government staff about how to expand local toolkits to address housing needs; - Helps evaluate planning decisions in the context of their effect on reducing housing and economic gaps among protected classes.

-Home For All is a relatively new effort.
+Home for All is a relatively new effort.
 Future work will focus on implementation of best practices and policies, many of which are discussed in the Goals and Strategies section of this AFH.